 If you are one of those women whose monthly menstrual period is just shy of hemorrhaging, here is a tip that will lessen your blood flow.

-See your gynecologist.
-Some recommend that women try ibuprofen therapy to lessen the bleeding during their menstrual periods.
+Some gynecologists recommend that women try Ibuprofen therapy to lessen the bleeding during their menstrual periods.
 Ibuprofen has the opposite effect of aspirin, which thins blood and encourages bleeding.

-Start taking ibuprofen a day before your period is about to begin.
+A day before your period is about to begin, start taking Ibuprofen.
 If the period catches you unawares, that’s okay.
-Begin taking the ibuprofen at that point.
+You can begin taking the Ibuprofen at that point.

-Ask your doctor how many milligrams you should take per day.
-Some people can’t take ibuprofen because of its side effects and/or because it’s contraindicated due to some other medication that they’re already taking.
+Ask your doctor how many milligrams you should per day.
+Some people can’t take Ibuprofen because of its side effects and/or because it’s contraindicated due to some other medication that they’re already taking.

-Take as little as 200 mg (one pill) or as much as 800 mg a day, and sometimes more if the flooding is extreme, depending on what your physician recommends.
-However, it is imperative that you discuss this form of therapy with your doctor and let her decide whether this course of action is right for you before venturing any further.
+Depending on what your physician recommends some women take as little as 200 mg (one pill) or as much as 800 mg a day, and sometimes more, if the flooding is extreme.
+However, it is imperative that you discuss this form of therapy with your doctor and let him/her decide whether this course of action is right for you because venturing any further.